 Develop your five-year annual income projection for the farm.
 Payment should include receipts from sales of products and less any loss associated with spoilage or products that cannot be sold.
 Income should also include other sources anticipated to cover the farm's operating expenses.

 Develop your five-year projection of fixed assets.
 Fixed assets include land, buildings, vehicles, furniture, office equipment, computers, fixtures and fittings, plants, and machinery.
 These items are depreciated over time for tax purposes.

 4. Funding (a potential source of funds)

 Describe the source and amount of funds needed to purchase, install the fixed assets to startup the farm, and achieve the business plan's goals.

 - How will you get these funds, and what are the sources or potential funding sources?

 - How will the funds impact the achievement of the business plan?

-- Are there expenses needed in obtaining financing or funding, like insurance, filing fees and others?
+- Are there required expenses in obtaining financing or funding, like insurance, filing fees, and others?

 Commercial aquaponics is a business.
 Getting excited and carried away by aquaponics' coolness and possible profitability does not guarantee success; knowledge, experience, and proper business decisions do

 Here are our tips on starting a commercial aquaponics farm.